-The names of Rimadyl, Metacam, Deramaxx and Previcox are likely ones you have heard.
+The names of Rimadyl, Metacam, Deramaxx, and Previcox are likely ones you have heard.

 These Non Steroidal Anti-Inflammatory Drugs (NSAIDs) are often prescribed by veterinarians.

-They help reduce inflammation and pain in disease like arthritis.
+They help reduce inflammation and pain in a disease like arthritis.
 They are also used for many other minor injuries and diseases involving inflammation.

 At some point during your dog’s life, your vet may recommend NSAIDs.
 But the vet may not tell you about the risks associated with these drugs …